chuanqisun/tools/README.md

-# vibe-tools
+# Tools

-Single-page HTML tools created by LLM
+Single purpose tools in a single HTML file